One Life to Live storylines (1980–1989): 1980–1983

 Quickly following Clint to Llanview were his brother Bo Buchanan (Robert S. Woods), and Father Asa Buchanan (Phil Carey).
 Asa is a Texas oil baron millionaire who has a love-hate relationship with his sons, and practically everyone he knew.
 The Buchanan clan was an obvious attempt to imitate the then wildly popular prime-time soap Dallas, but the Buchanans proved to be such big hits that they soon dominated the entire show.
 Most of the Wolek and Lord family members who anchored OLTL since its inception were written out, or (in the case of Viki) married into the Buchanan family.
-(Ironically the Buchanan family has remained a popular fixture on the daytime soap to this day, outlasting their inspirations on Dallas by more than a decade.) sa was as much a scoundrel as J.R.
+(Ironically the Buchanan family has remained a popular fixture on the daytime soap to this day, outlasting their inspirations on Dallas by more than a decade.)
+Asa was as much a scoundrel as J.R.
 Ewing in his business dealings but he was also an irrepressible ladies' man.
 Almost immediately after arriving in Llanview, Asa wooed Brad Vernon's sister Samantha, who was decades younger than he was.
 What no one knew was that Asa's first wife Olympia (mother of Clint and Bo) was still alive, still legally Asa's wife, and being held prisoner by him.
-Throughout the 1980s, Asa took one young bride after another - including Delilah Ralston, Becky Lee Abbott, Pamela Stuart and Gabrielle Medina.
+Throughout the 1980s, Asa took one young bride after another — including Delilah Ralston, Becky Lee Abbott, Pamela Stuart and Gabrielle Medina.
 He also locked horns with his sons, particularly Bo, who had his own romantic interest in both Delilah and Becky Lee.

 The role of Dorian was recast with Robin Strasser, who arguably became the definitive portrait of the character.
-While continuing to be a thorn in Viki’s side (she briefly ‘romanced’ Clint when he and Viki were on the outs), her character was fleshed out a little more.
+While continuing to be a thorn in Viki's side (she briefly romanced Clint when he and Viki were on the outs), her character was fleshed out a little more.
 She married Herb Callison, the district attorney who prosecuted Viki for murder.
 Although she expected to be able to control him, Herb proved to be more than a match for her, and their marriage was a tempestuous affair, although surprisingly long-lasting for two soap opera characters.
-Also complicating Dorian’s life was the abrupt arrival of Cassie Howard, the illegitimate daughter whom Dorian had given up years earlier.
+Another complication in Dorian's life was the abrupt arrival of Cassie Howard, the illegitimate daughter whom Dorian had given up years earlier.
 Dorian at first resists becoming a mother to Cassie but eventually accepts the girl into her home.

-Karen’s "housewife hooker" storyline was rehashed in 1981 by having Karen go undercover, posing as a prostitute while investigating the murder of her cousin Vinnie Wolek.
-Karen & Marco are framed for murder and have to go on the run from the mob.
+Karen's "housewife hooker" storyline was rehashed in 1981 by having Karen go undercover, posing as a prostitute while investigating the murder of her cousin Vinnie Wolek.
+Karen and Marco are framed for murder and have to go on the run from the mob.
 The reality-based tales took a turn towards the absurd in the early 1980s, as Karen and Larry have control chips implanted in their brains by Dr. Ivan Kipling (Jack Betts) and Larry has to save Karen from Kipling's jungle hideaway.